Azure/azure-powershell/src/ResourceMover/docs/Az.ResourceMover.md

 To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.

 ### [New-AzResourceMoverMoveCollection](New-AzResourceMoverMoveCollection.md)
+Creates a move collection.

 ### [Remove-AzResourceMoverMoveCollection](Remove-AzResourceMoverMoveCollection.md)
+Deletes a move collection.

 ### [Remove-AzResourceMoverMoveResource](Remove-AzResourceMoverMoveResource.md)
+Deletes a Move Resource from the move collection.

 ### [Resolve-AzResourceMoverMoveCollectionDependency](Resolve-AzResourceMoverMoveCollectionDependency.md)
 Computes, resolves and validate the dependencies of the moveResources in the move collection.